omercankoc/swift-handbook/Collections/Arrays.md

 The type of a Swift array is written in full as Array<Element>, where Element is the type of values the array is allowed to store.
 You can also write the type of an array in shorthand form as [Element].
 Although the two forms are functionally identical, the shorthand form is preferred and is used throughout this guide when referring to the type of an array.
 ## Definition and Initialize
-- Creating an Array with Shortland:
+- Creating an Array with Shortland
 ```swift
 var os : [String] = ["macOS","iOS","iPadOS","watchOS"]
 ```
-- Creating an Empty Array with Shortland:
+- Creating an Empty Array with Shortland
 ```swift
 var os : [String] = []
 ```
-- Creating an Array Without Specifying a Type:
+- Creating an Array Without Specifying a Type
 ```swift
 var os = ["iOS","iPadOS","macOS","watchOS"]
 ```
-- Creating an Empty Array Without Specifying a Type:
+- Creating an Empty Array Without Specifying a Type
 ```swift
 var os = [String]()
 ```
-- Creating an Array by Specifying a Type:
+- Creating an Array by Specifying a Type
 ```swift
 var os : Array = ["iOS","iPadOS","macOS","watchOS"]
 ```
-- Creating an Empty Array by Specifying a Type:
+- Creating an Empty Array by Specifying a Type
 ```swift
 var os : Array = [String]()
 ```
-- Iterating Over an Array:
+- Iterating Over an Array
 ```swift
 for iterator in os {
     print(iterator)
 }
 ```
-- Enumerated:
+- Enumerated
 ```swift
 for (index,iterator) in os.enumerated() {
     print("\(index) : \(iterator)")